MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/volume-to-volume-migration.md

    > [!NOTE]
    > This option is applicable from DPM 2019 UR2 and later versions.

   The optimized volume to volume migration allows you to move data sources to the new volume much faster.
 The enhanced migration process migrates only the active backup copy (Active Replica) to the new volume.
 All the new recovery points are created on the new volume while existing recovery points are maintained on the existing volume and are purged as per the retention policy.

-To use this option, you should first add the registry key: *OptimizedMigrate = 1* in the path HKLM\SOFTWARE\Microsoft\Microsoft Data Protection Manager\Configuration\DiskStorage.
+  To use this option, first add the registry key as per the details below:

+  - **Key Path**: HKLM\SOFTWARE\Microsoft\Microsoft Data Protection Manager\Configuration\DiskStorage <br>
+  - **Type**: DWORD <br>
+  - **Name**: OptimizedMigrate <br>
+  - **Value**: 1

-Follow these steps to migrate data source from one volume to the other volume:
+## Migrate datasource from one volume to the other volume using console

+Follow these steps:

 1. In the DPM Administrator Console, click **Protection**.